-- be equipped to allow the recommended technical procedures to be performed safely - be enrolled with the UK Accreditation Service (UKAS) - participate in the UK National External Quality Assurance Scheme for cellular pathology technique - participate in the UK National External Quality Assurance Scheme for immunocytochemistry - have access to light microscopy and common special stains - have access to immunohistochemistry - have access to genetics services - have access to microbiology and virology services - have access to photographic equipment.
+- be equipped to allow the recommended technical procedures to be performed safely - be enrolled with the United Kingdom Accreditation Service (UKAS) - participate in the UK National External Quality Assurance Scheme for Cellular Pathology Technique - participate in the UK National External Quality Assurance Scheme for Immunocytochemistry - have access to light microscopy and common special stains - " have access to immunohistochemistry - " have access to genetics services - " have access to microbiology and virology services - " have access to photographic equipment.

-Reports should be held on an electronic database that has facilities to search and retrieve specific data items and that is indexed according to SNOMED codes.
+Reports should be held on an electronic database that has facilities to search and retrieve specific data items and that is indexed according to Systematised Nomenclature of Medicine Clinical Terms (SNOMED) T, M and P codes.
 It is acknowledged that existing laboratory information systems may not meet this standard; however, the ability to store data in this way is recommended when laboratory systems are replaced or upgraded.

-Workload data should be recorded in a format that helps determine which resources should be used and which, if applicable, is suitable for mapping to healthcare resource groups.
+Workload data should be recorded in a format that facilitates the determination of the resources involved and which, if applicable, is suitable for mapping to Healthcare Resource Groups (HRGs).